LIS561/syllabi/presentations/Logic0.md

 - In this class we'll give some attention to logical reasoning and inference.
 - The same rules that govern valid argumentation also enable information systems to answer interesting questions.
-- But it takes an entire semester course in logic before you start to get good at logical inference.
-- This semester we'll focus mainly on logic as a means to describe a *domain* (some part of the world we're interested in).
+- But logic is also a means to describe a *domain* (some part of the world we're interested in).

 # Propositions, statements, and sentences
 ![Platonistic view](propositions1.eps)\